GDbreak/inventoryrazor/README.md

-A razor project for tracking inventory of various items.
+A razor project for tracking inventory of various items for a sleep apnea testing company.